Bayview (NT)

 Bayview features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Bayview's dwelling structure, as per the latest Census data, consisted of 38.5% houses and 61.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Darwin metro had 23.6% houses and 76.4% other dwellings.
-Home ownership in Bayview was at 22.5%, with mortgaged dwellings at 30.5% and rented ones at 47.0%.
-The median monthly mortgage repayment in the area was $2,700, higher than Darwin metro's average of $2,000.
-Median weekly rent in Bayview was recorded at $560, compared to Darwin metro's $420.
-Nationally, Bayview's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Bayview's dwelling structure, as per the latest Census, consisted of 38.5% houses and 61.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Darwin metro's figures of 63.5% houses and 36.5% other dwellings.
+Home ownership in Bayview stood at 22.5%, with mortgaged dwellings at 30.5% and rented ones at 47.0%.
+The median monthly mortgage repayment was $2,700, while the median weekly rent was $560.
+Nationally, Bayview's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing